 Financial aid budgets do not allow for noneducational costs and are based on expenses for the student only.
 We realize that personal lifestyle, as well as the cost of supplies and living expenses, will vary from student to student.
-To remain fair and equitable to all financial aid recipients, the School of Medicine Office of Financial Aid uses a standard budget for items such as a computer and supplies and for living expenses for either off-campus housing and meals or living at home.
-We do not adjust these standard budgets based on actual amounts spent on transportation, computer and supplies, or living expenses.
+To remain fair and equitable to all financial aid recipients, the School of Medicine Office of Financial Aid uses a standard budget for items such as living expenses for either off-campus housing and meals or living at home.
+We do not adjust these standard budgets based on actual amounts spent on transportation or living expenses.
 The off-campus budget reflects the expectation that you will have at least one roommate.
 Living expense figures are reviewed and updated annually and are based on estimates provided by the Bureau of Labor Statistics and Consumer Price Index.